 Sacrifice a little dough and get some eyeballs on your page.
 Invest in advertising for your business.

 If you don’t invest in yourself, how do you expect others to want to invest in you?

 Ready to deal with that languishing page of yours now?

 So, I hope I’ve renewed your strength to get back onto your page to give it another go.
 If you get your branding right, focus mainly on video, run contests, streamline your CTA, and sprinkle a few dollars on top, you WILL start to gain some traction with your page.

 After following these 5 Facebook for business tips, you should see a steady increase in followers and in your target goal for the page.
 That target goal is more important than the number of followers you have, too, by the way.
 Follower count just serves Facebook, while your goal serves YOUR business.
 That’s because Facebook OWNS your followers–not you

-Comment below or come and ask them in my Facebook community, Marketing For Creative & Unconventional Women.
+Second, join my FREE Facebook community, Marketing For Creative & Unconventional Women.

 It’s where I help creative women overcome their imposter syndrome and learn to kick-ass with their marketing to fund their DREAMS.

 I’d love to help you build YOUR online empire this year!